 In between the instructions for the boatmen, we could also hear ‘Yamuna Maiyya ki Jai’.
 Once done, everyone congratulates each other for the task well accomplished.

-Going by the amount of time spent on doing the Puja or number of things offered, I am sure it is a pretty costly ritual to undertake.
+Going by the amount of time spent on doing the Puja or the number of things offered, I am sure it is a pretty costly ritual to undertake.

 I spent a good 3 hours observing this ritual.
 The big family was kind enough to invite me to join in for a part of Puja where you offer color to the river.
 They even invited me to come on board for taking the Chunri on the other side.
-I said thanks but stayed back to look at from the ghats.
+I said thanks but stayed back to look at the ritual from the ghats.

 It is one of those serendipitous experiences that make you present at the right time and right place.
 Till a day before, I had no idea of this ritual.
 In the morning, I just thought we will look at the ghats on the boat ride and then go on with exploring the rest of Mathura.
 The holy river has other plans for me.
 She wanted me to see her draped in colorful Saris.
 It could not have happened without her grace.
 These are moments when you feel fulfilled as a traveler.